Mary Anderson (actress, born 1859)

-Mary Anderson (later Mary Anderson de Navarro; July 28, 1859 – May 29, 1940) was an American theatre actress.
+Mary Antoinette Anderson (July 28, 1859 – May 29, 1940) was an American actress performing in theater her early years and silent films in later life.

 Early life

-Anderson was born in Sacramento, California.
-Shortly after her birth, her parents moved to Louisville, Kentucky, where her father enlisted in the Confederate States Army in the American Civil War.
-He was killed in action at Mobile when she was three.
+Anderson was born Mary Antoinette Anderson on July 28, 1859, in Sacramento, California, to Charles Henry Anderson (died 1863) and Antonia Anderson (later Griffin).
+Her father was born in England, and her mother was of German descent.
+In 1860, the family moved to Louisville, Kentucky, where Anderson's father later enlisted in the Confederate States Army during the American Civil War.
+He was killed in action at Mobile, Alabama, when Mary was three years old.
+Anderson's mother later remarried Hamilton Griffin, a physician and former Army surgeon for the Confederacy, in 1867.

-Anderson was educated at the Ursuline convent and the all-girl Presentation Academy in Louisville.
-She was an unenthusiastic pupil except for her interest in reading and acting Shakespeare.
-She also took private lessons in music, dancing and literature.
-Encouraged by her stepfather, Dr Hamilton Griffin, at 14 she was sent to New York for ten lessons with the actor George Vandenhoff, her only professional training.
+Educated in Louisville at the Ursuline convent, Anderson later attended the Presentation Academy.
+She was an unenthusiastic pupil but showed early interest in reading and acting Shakespeare; she also took private lessons in music, dancing and literature.
+Encouraged by her stepfather, at 14 she was sent to New York for ten lessons with the actor George Vandenhoff, her only professional training.
+On December 12, 1875, Anderson was formally adopted by Griffin.

 Stage career

-In 1875, she made her first stage appearance at a benefit performance at Macauley's Theatre in Louisville, Kentucky, in the role of Shakespeare's Juliet The manager, Barney Macauley, was sufficiently impressed to extend the booking to a week as Juliet and further roles including Julia in Sheridan Knowles's The Hunchback, Bianca in Henry Hart Milman's Fazio, and R. L. Sheil's Evadne.
+In 1875, she made her first stage appearance at a benefit performance at Macauley's Theatre, Louisville, in the role of Juliet The manager, Barney Macauley, extended her booking to a week as Juliet and further roles including Julia in Sheridan Knowles' The Hunchback, Bianca in Henry Hart Milman's Fazio, and R. L. Sheil's Evadne.

-Further engagements at St Louis, New Orleans and John McCullough's theatre in San Francisco led to a contract with John T. Ford.
-Starting as Lady Macbeth in his Washington theatre in 1877, she began an extensive US tour, culminating with a six-week engagement in Edward Bulwer Lytton's The Lady of Lyons at the 5th Avenue Theatre, New York.
-Critical review was mixed, but she was immediately popular with the public as "Our Mary."

-In 1883, after starring in an American production of W. S. Gilbert's Pygmalion and Galatea, she went on the London stage at the Lyceum Theatre, remaining in England for six years to perform to much acclaim including at the Shakespeare Memorial Theatre in Stratford-on-Avon.
+Further engagements at St. Louis, Missouri, New Orleans, Louisiana and John McCullough's theatre in San Francisco led to a contract with John T. Ford.
+Starting as Lady Macbeth in his Washington theatre in 1877, she began an extensive US tour, culminating with a six-week engagement in Edward Bulwer Lytton's The Lady of Lyons at the 5th Avenue Theatre in New York City.
+In 1883, after starring in an American production of W. S. Gilbert's Pygmalion and Galatea, she appeared in London at the Lyceum Theatre, remaining in England for six years gaining wide notice, including at the Shakespeare Memorial Theatre in Stratford-on-Avon.
 Her first season there, she starred in Gilbert's Comedy and Tragedy as well as in Romeo and Juliet in 1884.